enginebai/Algorithms/topics/linked-list.md

 #### Deletion
 ![Linked List Delete](../media/linked-list-delete.png)
 To delete the first node, we simply **assign the next node to head**, it takes `O(1)`.

+> We have to mind the boundary, such as first or last.

 ```kotlin
 fun LinkedList.deleteFirst() {